CMU-17-214/f2023/labs/lab12.md

 1. Create your own fork of [the starter repository](https://github.com/CMU-17-214/f23-rec12).

 ### Setting up a new virtual machine
+We continue to use the Google Cloud Platform as in Lab 8 and HW5, for which we provided coupons to get free credits.
+NOTE: We do not have any additional backup coupons.
+If you have not yet resolved coupon issues, you will not be able to complete this portion of the lab or have to use another billing account.

-Note: you may or may not have Google Cloud APIs enabled that you need for these steps.
+You may or may not have Google Cloud APIs enabled that you need for these steps.
 If you do not, choose "Enable" when prompted.

 2. On the [Google Cloud Console](https://console.cloud.google.com), click the